URL-Decode

 Options

-Samuel F. B Morse developed the Morse code in 1830.
-He started working on the electric telegraph in 1832, which was developed into a practical system in 1844.
+Samuel F. B. Morse developed the Morse code in the 1830s.
+He began working on the electric telegraph in 1832, which was developed into a practical system by 1844.
+Morse presented his technology to Congress in 1844, and the first message, "What hath God wrought," was transmitted on May 24, 1844.
+He patented his technology in 1849.

-Today, the Morse code covers the Latin letters, some non-Latin letters, English letters from A to Z, some non-English letters, Arabic numbers, and a small punctuation set.
-There is no difference between the upper case and lower case letters.
+Today, Morse code covers Latin letters, some non-Latin letters, English letters from A to Z, some non-English letters, Arabic numbers, and a small set of punctuation marks.
+There is no distinction between uppercase and lowercase letters.
+A unique sequence of dots/dits and dashes/dahs represent each symbol in Morse code.

 According to the International Morse Code or Continental Code